 “What days and times are you free to play tennis?”

 “What type of coach do they like?
 Stern and serious or fun?”

-The key to feeling comfortable is to remember that you are offering a solution to what your customer wants.
+The way to feel comfortable is to remember that you are offering a solution to what your customer wants.
 You should genuinely believe that want you are offering will help your customer.